 Hanyong Xu

-Hanyong Xu is a doctoral student at the Department of Urban Studies and Planning (DUSP) at MIT and a member of the Urban Mobility Lab (JTL).
-Her research focuses on uncovering, understanding, and rectifying algorithmic fairness concerns inherent in urban mobility systems.
-Prior to joining DUSP, she accumulated about three years of professional experience as both a GIS specialist and a data analyst.
-During this period, she adeptly orchestrated data analyses, developed algorithms, and crafted web-based solutions, all of which catered to the needs of decision-makers operating within the spheres of urban planning and e-commerce.
+Hanyong Xu is a PhD candidate at the Department of Urban Studies and Planning (DUSP) at MIT, a member of the Urban Mobility Lab (JTL), and affiliated with Data + Feminism Lab.
+She seeks to leverage the power of data science, algorithms, and visualization to drive better urban planning, public policy-making, and business growth.
+My current research focuses on 1) responsible data science and AI in urban science and 2) the platform economy and urban form.
+Before joining DUSP, she accumulated about three years of professional experience as both a GIS specialist and a data analyst.
+During this period, she adeptly orchestrated data analyses, developed algorithms, and crafted web-based solutions, all of which catered to the needs of decision-makers in urban planning and e-commerce.
 She holds a Master of Urban Spatial Analytics from the University of Pennsylvania and an Honors Bachelor of Arts with a double major in Architectural Design and Economics from the University of Toronto.